 Family Camp in 2017 ran from 29th July to 5th August and was the biggest yet, with about 100 people in total.
-This year Grace Baptist Mission (GBM) will hold a family camp at Athelington in Suffolk from 4th - 11th August (see GBM web site) .
+In 2018 Grace Baptist Mission (GBM) held a family camp at Athelington in Suffolk from 4th - 11th August (see GBM web site) .
 Simon Hutton was our main speaker for Family Camp in 2017.

 Please use the contact tab if you would like a brochure sent for this camp, or click on the link below to download one

 Family Camp 2011

 About 70 people came for our 2nd Family Camp at Root Hill Farm Chris Pegington was our main speaker for the week.
 He lead the morning devotions on the life of Barnabas.
 On Sunday evening he told about the GBM Envision team to Peru that they led back in January.
 On Monday evening we were due to have Jim Sayers from GBM but there was a mix up with the dates.
 On Tuesday Nigel Hoad updated us with the latest on the Thames Gateway project to plant a church in Ebbsfleet.
 Chris spoke on Wednesday evening about Creation and on Thursday Steve Challen from Grace2London updated us on the preparations for the 2012 olympics. david Wilcox, just back from Macedoni spoke on Friday evening Norman Allin supplied the bookstall and there was a tradecraft stall too.
 We had a trip to Littlehampton, climbed Boxhill and spent a lot of time on the campsite with the bouncy castle, trampoline, paddling pool and bouncy slide getting a lot of use.